ehuckriede/Toronto_renting_regulations/README.md

 After the implementation of these rules, fewer listings will probably be available on AirBnB.
 This can result in three scenarios for the price of the listings:

 - The price of the listings could increase
-- The price of the listings could decrease
 - The price of the listings could not change significantly
+- The price of the listings could decrease (while not very likely)

 As the regulations can these three different scenario's it is important that the effects of these regulations are examined.
-With these results we could build up a good case whether these regulations had the intended effect
+So we aim to conclude whether these regulations had the intended effect in Toronto.
+With these results other cities facing the same prolem, might implement or might not implement similar short term rental market regulations.

 ## Method and results